 The surrounding barrios, however, are rather poor and home to work immigrants from neighboring countries such as Bolivia and Paraguay.
 Another neighborhood where you should be a bit street-smart.

 You should especially refrain from walking down the Calle Lima along the station and the rails.
 I did.
-And I understood pretty quick that I was the only person there with a roof and without a drinking or drug problem.
+And I understood pretty quickly that I was the only person there with a roof and without a drinking or drug problem.
 It’s a really sketchy part that you should avoid.

 If you want to continue walking to the Calle Lanín that I’m introducing in the next chapter, you should rather choose the Calle Salta one block west of Lima.
-Or you take the bus #100 and get off at the Doctor Ramón Carrillo 409-441 stop.
+Or you take bus #100 and get off at the Doctor Ramón Carrillo 409-441 stop.
 In this case, however, you need to have a SUBE card on you – see below.

 Paseo de los Mosaicos Lanín